Albuquerque International Sunport: Military facilities and operations

 The Sunport began a new role in 1940 when it was designated Albuquerque Army Air Base, the precursor to today's Kirtland Air Force Base.
-The airport continues to share its runways with Kirtland AFB, which also handles rescue and firefighting operations.
+The Sunport continues to share its runways with Kirtland AFB, which also handles rescue and firefighting operations.
 An Air Force Global Strike Command (AFGSC) installation, the host unit is the 377th Air Base Wing (377 ABW).
 Flying units at Kirtland AFB consist of the 58th Special Operations Wing (58 SOW) of the Air Education and Training Command (AETC) and the 150th Special Operations Wing (150 SOW), an Air Education and Training Command (AETC)-gained unit of the New Mexico Air National Guard.

 Future developments

 The Airport Master Plan drafted in 2002 lays out intermediate- and long-term projects at the Sunport, including the construction of a second terminal when traffic demands it.
 The runway 17/35 closure and removal recommendation was based on safety, noise abatement, and the cost of upkeep.
 Because 17/35 intersected all three of the other runways, it ran the highest risk of runway incursions.
-The runway was closed in Summer 2012, and the tarmac is used for taxiing aircraft, and for a firefighting training aircraft located on the north end.
+The runway was closed in the summer of 2012, and the tarmac is used for taxiing aircraft and for a firefighting training aircraft located on the north end.
 The configuration of the other three runways, in conjunction with typical wind patterns, enabled them to handle departures and landings more efficiently.

 With the closure of Runway 17/35, approximately 75 acres of land just northeast of the terminal complex became available for redevelopment.
 The City of Albuquerque has initiated a project called Destination Sunport to promote the area as an emerging business hub supporting collaboration among Albuquerque's research and development community and the global marketplace.
 Development of the business park began on 14 December 2018, with three phases estimated to be completed over five years.

 In the longer term, the plan calls for a new terminal to be built to the northeast of the existing terminal.
 A people mover system will connect the terminal with parking facilities and the existing terminal.